A Review of Indoor Millimeter Wave Device-based Localization and Device-free Sensing Technologies and Applications: Device-based mmWave localization algorithms for indoor communication systems

-Table~\ref{tab:taxSummary2} summarizes the above preliminary subdivision pictorially, in a way that conveys in what category most of the research efforts has concentrated so far.
-We observe that while a few approaches have considered baseline \ac{rssi}, \ac{snr} and time measurements to localize \ac{mmw} devices, most of the research moved to exploit the fine angle resolution that large or massive \ac{mmw} communication arrays enable.
-A significant number of works also consider hybrid approaches, in an attempt to mix good angle resolution with the extra information yielded by time- or \ac{rssi}-based measurements, and thus achieve greater accuracy.
-Finally, we observe that a few recent works (from 2017 to the time of writing) rely on machine learning techniques, typically to process \ac{rssi} and \ac{snr} measurements and predict the location of a device.
-We highlight these works in green in Table~\ref{tab:taxSummary2}, in order to emphasize the emergence of this previously unobserved paradigm in indoor \ac{mmw} localization.
+Table~\ref{tab:taxSummary2} summarizes the above preliminary subdivision pictorially, and conveys in what category most of the research efforts has concentrated so far.
+We observe that a few approaches have considered baseline \ac{rssi}, \ac{snr} and time measurements to localize \ac{mmw} devices.
+However, most of the research moved to exploit the fine angle resolution that large \ac{mmw} antenna arrays enable.
+A significant number of works also consider hybrid approaches, which mix good angle resolution with the extra information yielded by time- or \ac{rssi}-based measurements, and thus achieve greater accuracy.
+Finally, we observe that a few recent works (from 2017 to the time of writing) rely on \ac{ml} techniques, typically to process \ac{rssi} and \ac{snr} measurements and predict the location of a device.
+We highlight these works in green in Table~\ref{tab:taxSummary2}, in order to emphasize the emergence of this paradigm, previously unobserved in indoor \ac{mmw} localization.